freddavies/PypeIt/doc/help/pypeit_setup.rst

                             tell pypeit_obslog to remove them. (default: False) -p, --param_block_file PARAM_BLOCK_FILE
-                            File containing the additional PypeIt user parameters to be added to the parameter block of the geerated reduction file (default: None)
+                            File containing the additional PypeIt user parameters to be added to the parameter block of the generated reduction file (default: None)
       -G, --gui             Run setup in a GUI (default: False)